guzzle/guzzle/docs/faq.rst

     // Disable the expect header on all client requests
     $client = new GuzzleHttp\Client(['expect' => false]);

-How can I track a redirected requests?
+How can I track redirected requests?
 ======================================

 You can enable tracking of redirected URIs and status codes via the